 There are many places to get dim sum in Chicago but very few are still doing it like Furama.
 On weekends, servers push carts of food around the room for guests to choose from.
 The iconic dining experience features baskets of shrimp dumplings, barbecue pork buns, egg tarts, and more.
 Click here for orders to go.

-The North Side is a relative dim sum desert but this Lincoln Park tearoom gives Chicagoans a reason to venture outside of Chinatown for their fill of buns and dumplings.
+The North Side is a relative dim sum desert but this Lincoln Park space gives Chicagoans a reason to venture outside of Chinatown for their fill of buns and dumplings.
 D Cuisine makes its dim sum in-house and offers a full lineup all day long.
 Munch on classics like siu mai, chicken feet, and congee or go with the Guangzhou-style roasted chicken for an impeccable large course.
 Online orders can be placed here.

 Lao Peng You